pbastowski/ng2now/README.md

 <script src="https://unpkg.com/ng2now/dist/ng2now.js"></script>
 ```

+## Peer dependencies

+- AngularJS 1.5+
+- ui-router 1.x (optional)

+ng2now depends on AngularJS 1.5+.

+If you are also going to use the `@State` decorator or the stateConfig/routerConfig options of the Component decorator, then you will also have a dependency on ui-router 1.x.

 ## Usage with ES6 or TypeScript

 Use ng2now with an **ES6 transpiler** like **Babel** or **TypeScript**.
 Both work equally well.